 The Canada Emergency Student Benefit (CESB) is directed towards post-secondary students and recent graduates who are ineligible for the Canada Emergency Response Benefit (CERB) or for Employment Insurance (EI), and who are unable to find full-time employment or are unable to work due to COVID-19.

 The Canada Student Service Grant will provide up to $5,000 costs to students who volunteer in the COVID-19 effort, depending on the number of hours volunteered.

 The GST/HST credit is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset all or part of the GST or HST they pay.
 The Canadian Government is providing a one-time special increase that will double the maximum annual GST/HST tax credit for the 2019-20 benefit year.

 The Federal Student Work Experience Program (FSWEP) provides full-time students access to student jobs offered by the federal government.
 The program aims to provide students with opportunities to learn about the federal government and gain valuable experience while developing and improving their employability skills.

-Students holding research scholarships or fellowships that end between Mar – Aug 2020 and who intend to continue their studies will have a one-semester extension.
+Students holding research scholarships or fellowships that end between March – August 2020 and who intend to continue their studies will have a one-semester extension.
 Award holders will need to attest that their work was disrupted by COVID-19, and they are not receiving from emergency benefits from the Government.

 A 3-month extension in funding for holders of federal research grants to support eligible trainees and staff paid out of these awards has been proposed.
 These extensions cannot be combined with other income supports.